What is long range RFID?

 uPASS

-Our uPASS portfolio is our leading vehicle identification technology baed on UHF RFID technology where you can choose between different readers and tags.
+Our uPASS portfolio is our leading vehicle identification technology based on UHF RFID technology where you can choose between different readers and tags.
 The uPASS long range RFID readers are perfectly suited for convenient yet secure access control in every parking facility, gated community and campus.
 Based on UHF RFID technology and using passive tags, uPASS is a cost-efficient yet valuable choice for a wide range of applications.

 Active RFID